Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 **P2**

 At 100 energy, he'll do **Beta Launch**, empowering a weapon type and knocking people away.
 He'll do AoE dmg and a heal absorb on everyone.
 He'll also do a swirlie rain.
 Getting hit disorients you...cringe.
 Every time he does this he also gets 15% dmg for the rest of the encounter.
-Not known if that weapon type is empowered for the rest of the fight or just during this stage.
+That weapon is empowered for the rest of the fight.

 **Empowered Weapons**
 * **Jumbo Void Beam** - Same thing basically as other laser.